Team-Skarp/BoardGameLanguage/backlog.md

 ## Task list

-- [ ] Make the scanner for our tokens
+- [x] Make the scanner for our tokens
--
+- Integrate antlr4 into terminal script